-True / False stories
+True / false stories

 You don't need any materials for this, just an invented story that you are ready to tell.

 - Tell the students an interesting story about yourself and describe in detail what happened.
 At the end of the story, give them an opportunity to ask you questions about the story.
 Finally, ask them to decide if they think the story is true or false.
-(This must be the first point at which you indicate it may not be true).
+(This should be the first point at which you indicate it may not be true.)
 Of course the story was untrue and now it's the students' turn to make up stories.

 - Put the students into groups of two or three and tell them to prepare two stories for the class.
 Each student must have one story to tell, in a pair one story must be true and one must be false.
 In a group of three you can have one true and two false, or two true and one false.
 The important thing is that the false stories must be realistic and the true stories must be unusual.

 - Make yourself available to help the students with language for the stories and make notes for problem areas to work on during the final feedback session.
 Also, give the students the opportunity to practise telling their stories to each other before they do them in front of the whole class.
 You may even let them make notes to use while telling the story, but try to avoid letting them write down the whole of the story.